 Yes, there is an inverse relationship between sperm count and age.
-Aging leads to decrement in a sperm count, and it is the reason why there are things called the appropriate age of marriage and giving birth to the child at the right age.
+Aging leads to a decrement in sperm count, and it is the reason why there are things called the appropriate age of marriage and giving birth to the child at the right age.
 In the case of women, fertility significantly decreases with aging, and it is observed by many people easily, but the case is different with men.
 In the case of men, the sperm count decreases gradually, but the thing is that it is decreasing in the case of men as well.
-In this article, we will closely study the correlation between sperm count and age of men.
+In this article, we will closely study the correlation between sperm count and the age of men.

 What kind of Correlation is there in Male Age and Sperm Count?

 Many scientists are taking this matter as a trending topic for research.
 It is trending because the trend for parenthood in older age is significantly increasing.
 Even if the trend for parenthood in older age is increasing, this does not change the fact that age has an impact on reproduction.
 The research concludes that aging has a huge impact on the male sperm parameter and sexual function.
 Let’s take a closer look at the correlation between age and men sperm count:

 1. Increment in age leads to Decrement in the Sperm count after the age of 40